jacksonGross/vitest-mock-axios/README.md

 ## Cancelling requests

-`jest-mock-axios` has basic support for cancelling requests as in axios.
+`vitest-mock-axios` has basic support for cancelling requests as in axios.
 Please note that you will get an error if you try to mock a response for a request after it has been cancelled.
-Please refer to the provided [test case](https://github.com/knee-cola/jest-mock-axios/blob/master/test/cancel.spec.ts) for further usage details.
+Please refer to the provided [test case](https://github.com/jacksonGross/vitest-mock-axios/blob/master/test/cancel.spec.ts) for further usage details.

 # Missing features
 AxiosMock covers the most popular parts of Axios API, meaning that some of the features are missing or only partially implemented (i.e. interceptors).

-If you need an additional feature, you can request it by creating a new issue on [project's GitHub page](https://github.com/knee-cola/jest-mock-axios/issues/).
+If you need an additional feature, you can request it by creating a new issue on [project's GitHub page](https://github.com/jacksonGross/vitest-mock-axios/issues/).

 Also you are welcome to implement the missing feature yourself and make a pull request :)